Ancient Egypt – Queen Hatshepsut

 This biography highlights Queen Hatshepsut who was one of Egypt's greatest and least known rulers.
 She was more powerful than Cleopatra and created one of the most unique temples in Egyptian History.

-Constructed under the supervision of her steward, Senenmut, Hatshepsut's temple took its basic inspiration from the 12th Dynasty temple of Mentuhotep II, adjacent to the site on the south.
+Constructed under the supervision of her steward, Senenmut, Hatshepsut's Mortuary Temple took its basic inspiration from the 12th Dynasty temple of Mentuhotep II, adjacent to the site on the south.
 When completed, it was unique to Egyptian architecture.
 As described by Peter Clayton:

 “The Temple was built largely of limestone, it rose in three broad,